-(27) EXPLANATION ADDED FOR TRANSLATION TO ENGLISH
+20.- EXPLANATION ADDED FOR TRANSLATION TO ENGLISH

-These consolidated financial statements are presented on the basis of IFRSs as adopted by the European Union.
-Certain accounting practices applied by the Group that conform to IFRSs may not conform to other generally accepted accounting principles.
+These financial statements are presented on the basis of accounting principles generally accepted in Spain.
+Certain accounting practices applied by the Company that conform with generally accepted accounting principles in Spain may not conform with generally accepted accounting principles in other countries.